 “He says his legs are very tired”My son’s instructor after he decided i shouldn’t have spent 70€

 Holy crap what a great thing to have at a mountain.
-While it does cost 14€ per hour per kid, this thing was a life-saver for my boarding time since Noah didn’t feel up to anymore instruction after two hours.
+While it does cost 14€ per hour per kid, this thing was a life-saver for my boarding time since my son didn’t feel up to anymore instruction after two hours.
 They have everything that insane children could want; however, learn some German before you go.
 Don’t do that thing where you hope English works everywhere.
 It’s hit or miss at the kindi’s frontdesk.

 Regarding the adult side of Ehrwald, the slopes are pretty tame.
 The backside of the mountain has more opportunity for off-trail running than the front, and it’s less crowded.
 However, all-in-all, the slopes are good for a nice easy going day in the snow.
 There are a few tiny wooden interior huts to wet your whistle at such as the Ganghofer Hütte; since the ski area is a bit small, you can spend plenty of time in the huts with a beverage and still see all the slopes.

 At the end of the day, you simply corral your brood, and hop the gondola for a relaxing ride back down to the mountain base where everyone is undressing outside of their cars.